New Lifehouse Academy understands that you want to find help for your troubled teen girl who is caught up in risky activities.

 Risky Choices and Behaviors in Teen Girls

-It has become very common to see young people experimenting, for the first time, with marijuana at age 12 to 14.
+It has become very common to see young people experimenting, for the first time, with marijuana from age 12 to 14.
 Tobacco use may begin as early as age 11 and is very common in most high schools.
-While many may be able to experiment with the drug of their choice and stop as they choose, others may develop a dependency or move on to become a habitual user of more serious drugs, resulting in serious health problems.
+While many may be able to experiment with the drug of their choice and stop as they choose, others may develop a dependency or move on to become habitual users of more serious drugs, resulting in serious health problems.

 Kids are very good at masking their issues and fooling their parents.
 Those at risk for developing serious alcohol and drug problems include those:

 - Having a genetic predisposition or family history of risky activities